 - Availability – Make sure you’re available to meet customers’ schedules.
 That means, for example, if you’re a yoga teacher, you may have to say goodbye to the 9-5 and embrace early mornings and evenings.

 2. Proper Planning

-One of the top small business challenges is proper planning.
-This means a few things when you’re starting out, and can include things like:
+One of the top small business problems is proper planning.
+This means a few things when you’re starting out, and small business strategies you could use can include things like:

 - Financing your business – You need to plan for small business financing.
 That is, where are you getting your setup money from?
 Do you have savings?
 An investor?
 A loan?
 There are a number of options out there, and you need to pick the one that’s right for your lifestyle, as much as your business goals.

 - Cash flow – It’s extremely important for you to assess all of your business expenses, and then make sure you have the cash flow to cover them, for at least a few months until your business takes hold.
 These will include one-time startup costs like buying equipment, as well as ongoing costs like salaries, insurance and rent.

 - Accounting – There are a lot of numbers and details involved in running a business from salaries, to taxes, inventory, insurance, the right tax deductions and everything in between.
 You should either take some sort of introductory accounting course, or hire an accountant to work with your business to make sure you’re getting them right.

 For people to use your service, they first need to know it exists.
 And that means marketing.
 Marketing, of course, can mean many things.
 And it’s different for different lines of business, as well as different budgets.